What is a central heating inhibitor and do you need it?

 Check boiler pressure regularly

 Ensuring your boiler is at the right pressure will mean that your boiler is running effiiciently.
-If you are taking all the other steps and spending money on extras to lower costs, one free way to do it is to ensure the water pressure is at 1.5bar.
+If you are taking all the other steps and spending money on extras to lower costs, one free way to do it is to ensure the water pressure is at 1.5 bar.

 Take Care of Your Central Heating Inhibitor